woocommerce/woocommerce/docs/user-experience/task-list-and-inbox.md

 menu_title: Task list and Inbox
 ---

+The Task List and Inbox features in WooCommerce are essential tools for effective user communication and task management.
+When developing for WooCommerce, it's important to strategically use these features, keeping messages concise, clear, and consistent.
+Adhering to these guidelines ensures that users have a focused and organized interface, enhancing their ability to manage their online store effectively.

+## Best Practices

 Plugins should choose between implementing a Task or Inbox note based on the following guidelines.
 Avoid implementing both Task and Inbox note for the same message, which adds clutter and reduces the impact of the message.

 Use the Task List and Inbox sparingly.
 Messages should be clear, concise, and maintain a consistent tone.
 Follow the [Grammar, Punctuation, and Capitalization guide](https://woo.com/document/grammar-punctuation-style-guide/).